-The Child Development Center (CDC) opened in 1994 with the dual purpose of serving the child care needs of NC State and OSU-Mansfield students and serving as a teaching laboratory for college students preparing for careers with young children and their families.
+The Child Development Center (CDC) opened in 1994 with the purpose of serving the child care needs of North Central State College, The Ohio State University-Mansfield students and our community while operating as a teaching laboratory for college students preparing for careers with young children and their families.
 The following programs are provided at the CDC to students, faculty, staff, and members of our community:

 Prenatal/Infant/Toddler services are enriched in several ways.
-A federal Early Head Start (EHS) grantee, enrolling forty infants, toddlers, and pregnant women in either center-based or home based services.
+A federal Early Head Start (EHS) grant allows for enrollment of forty infants, toddlers, and pregnant women in either center-based or home based services.
 EHS is a program designed to respond to the unique strengths, interests, and needs of each child and family.
-Comprehensive services and supports are layered into early care and education services, as well as health, nutrition, mental health, disabilities, and family engagement.
-Our new home-based option offers EHS services to families who do not need center-based services.
+Services and supports are layered into early care and education services.

 Infant/Toddler center based care and education are also offered to families who do not qualify for the EHS program.
 There is a seamless integration of the EHS center based and Infant/Toddler programs in the three mixed age classrooms serving children from six weeks to three years of age.